OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

-For more information refer to [designing a multi-tenant hosting model](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).
+For more information refer toÂ [designing a multi-tenant hosting model](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).

 ### Can I configure deployment targets that are dedicated/limited to a single tenant?